-PHTA 2202, Neurology.
+PHTA 2202L, Neurology Lab.
 The dysfunctions caused by and intervention strategies for peripheral and nervous system disorders will be examined.
 Upon completion the student will be able to combine previously and newly learned procedures and strategies to carry out a neurologic care plan in a laboratory setting.
-PR: PHTA 1104.
+PR: PHTA 1104 and PHTA 2202 concurrently.